What is Payroll Factoring?

 How to Use Payroll Factoring – Final Thoughts

-Payroll factoring is a viable way for a business owner to avoid paying their employees late.
+Payroll factoring is a viable option for business owners to avoid late payments to their employees.
 It helps keep your business legally compliant while maintaining high employee satisfaction.

 However, you should be prepared for the extra costs.
 It’s not a permanent solution in most cases and should be used to help overcome temporary working capital issues.

-Contact us if you have more questions about payroll funding or want to apply for factoring.
-Our business funding experts can assist you with getting set up.
+Contact us if you have further questions about payroll funding or would like to apply for receivables factoring.
+Our business funding experts can help you get set up.